BrentFarris/TheLastValkyrie/docs/brents-c-programming-rules.md

 }
 ```

-Alternatively you can choose a faractionally small number like `0.0001F` to check against if that is your cup of tea as well.
+Alternatively you can choose a fractionally small number like `0.0001F` to check against if that is your cup of tea as well.
 The reason is floating point precision errors (which you probably know or have heard of by now).
 I enjoy `FLT_EPSILON` because it is part of the `float.h` lib and a standard for everyone to use.

  ## More to come
  There are inevitably more things I've forgotten about, but I've written this all in one sitting so this is good enough for now until I can update!